angr1it/narrator/README.md

 # StoryGraph Service – Technical and Architectural Overview

 This document serves as a live specification for the StoryGraph prototype.
 It includes a detailed breakdown of the service's functional purpose, architectural components, data flow, implementation classes, and key algorithms.
+For a full list of design documents see [docs/README.md](docs/README.md).

 ---